elbec/TimeTracker_Old/README.md

 - New Feature: User can add time later e.g. can edit topic.
 [FINISHED]

 Goals through May 31, 2020:
 - New Featrue: User can add multiple time records per topic.
+[FINISHED]
 - New Feature: Export data to different standard formats.
 [FINISHED]

 Goals through Dec 30, 2020: